Review of Extreme Multilabel Classification: Applications of Extreme Classification

 \section{Applications of Extreme Classification}

 Extreme Classification has several applications, especially in cases where the data is too large to be processed manually or semi-manually.

-\subsubsection{Document Tagging}
+\subsection{Document Tagging}

-XML is highly useful for tagging documents with labels which can be selected multiple at a time.
+\paragraph{} XML is highly useful for tagging documents with labels which can be selected multiple at a time.
 The features can be formulated as some representation of the document, while labels are the possible tags.
 For example, tagging of Wikipedia articles with relevant labels is a problem which is suited for XML due to the fact that there are a very large number of labels, some of which are very specific to the articles.
 This leads to a large tail label distribution which is typical in XML problems.

-\subsubsection{Product Recommendation}
+\subsection{Product Recommendation}

-Given a keyword or a ``search phrase", the problem of determining which products to show given the product description and other information can also be converted to an extreme classification problem.
-The ``search phrase" or the query can be treated as a feature while the different products act as labels.
-Amazon has several product recommendation datasets such as Amazon-670K, AmazonCat-13K and AmazonTitles-3M with large label spaces which serve as benchmarking datasets in XML \cite{mach_medini}.
+\paragraph{} Given a keyword or a ``search phrase'', the problem of determining which products to show given the product description and other information can also be converted to an extreme classification problem.
+The ``search phrase'' or the query can be treated as a feature while the different products act as labels.
+Amazon has several product recommendation datasets such as Amazon-670K, AmazonCat-13K and AmazonTitles-3M with large label spaces which serve as benchmarking datasets in XML \citep{mach_medini}.

-\subsubsection{Advertising}
+\subsection{Advertising}

-Finding the appropriate advertisements from the bid phrases given in an advertisement using the user search phrase is also a popular application of XML.
-Search engines such as Bing have adopted XML to highly improve their click-through rates \cite{dahiya2021deepxml}.
-Al alternate probelem in advertizing, which is showing personalized ads using the search history of the user can also be modelled as an XML problem, with the user search history being included in the features and the advertisements as labels.
+\paragraph{} Finding the appropriate advertisements from the bid phrases given in an advertisement using the user search phrase is also a popular application of XML.
+Search engines such as Bing have adopted XML to highly improve their click-through rates \citep{dahiya2021deepxml}.
+An alternate probelem in advertizing, which is showing personalized ads using the search history of the user can also be modelled as an XML problem, with the user search history being included in the features and the advertisements as labels.